 What is SMART?

 SMART(Substitutable Medical Apps, Reusable Technology) is an App Platform for Healthcare.
 SMART Health IT is an open, standards-based technology platform that enables innovators to create apps that seamlessly and securely run across the healthcare system.
 Using an electronic health record (EHR) system or data warehouse that supports the SMART standard, patients, doctors, and healthcare practitioners can draw on this library of apps to improve clinical care, research, and public health.

 What is SMART on FHIR?

-SMART (“Substitutable Medical Applications, Reusable Technologies”) on FHIR is an open, HL7 FHIR standard-based platform that enables developers to create apps that can securely and seamlessly be operational on all the healthcare computer systems.
-SMART on FHIR is a set of open specifications to integrate apps with Electronic Health Records, portals, Health Information Exchanges, and other Health IT systems.
+SMART (“Substitutable Medical Applications, Reusable Technologies”) on FHIR is an open, HL7 FHIR standard-based platform that especially enables developers to create apps that can securely and seamlessly be operational on all the healthcare computer systems.
+It is a set of open specifications to integrate apps with Electronic Health Records and other Health IT systems.

 Registering a SMART App with an EHR

 Since SMART on FHIR is meant for integration between your app and EHRs, before a SMART app can run against an EHR, the app must be registered with that EHR’s authorization service.
 SMART does not specify a standards-based registration process, but it is recommended for EHR implementers to consider the OAuth 2.0 Dynamic Client Registration Protocol for an out-of-the-box solution.

 No matter how an app registers with an EHR’s authorization service, at registration time every SMART app must: